Orientation & Immigration Check-in

 Must watch the presentation on "how to maintain your F-1 legal SEVIS status" before making the appointment

-Graduate International Student Orientation will take place in the afternoon on August 24 and 25 (Information regarding this event will be emailed to you by the Graduate School)
+Graduate International Student Orientation will take place on a date to be determined.
+(Information regarding this event will be emailed to you by the Graduate School)

 Location: Student Union Building